IFL-CAMP/easy_handeye/README.md

 example for integrating `easy_handeye` into your own launch scripts.

 ## News
+- version 0.4.1
+    - fixed a bug that prevented loading and publishing the calibration - thanks to @lyh458!
 - version 0.4.0
     - switched to OpenCV as a backend for the algorithm implementation
     - added UI element to pick the calibration algorithm (Tsai-Lenz, Park, Horaud, Andreff, Daniilidis)